 The physical demands of RV driving can be mitigated with the use of hand controls.
 These can accommodate those with partial paralysis, leg spasms, minimal hand strength or limited flexibility.
 An agile hand with an immobile arm, for instance, can use a steering knob that only requires a small, single-handed twist; alternatively, a disabled hand with a full-functioning arm can turn the wheel using a steering cuff.
-Installed hand levers can control speed, with the driver pulling back for acceleration and forward for braking.
+Installed hand levers can control speed, with the driver pulling back for acceleration and pushing forward for braking.
 To drive with adaptive options, drivers must be properly licensed.
 Contact the Association for Driver Rehabilitation Specialists to find a qualified local evaluator.

 Getting in and out of the vehicle can be made easier by widening the doorway on the side of the RV and installing a lift or ramp.
 Wheelchair lifts, chair lifts, standing lifts and ramps are all options.
 For towable RVs, the cab of the vehicle pulling the RV is often higher than standard cars and might require an additional lift.
 Online supplier directories, such as Mobility-Advisor.com, are good starting points for choosing a brand and style of lift or ramp.

 Like other spaces throughout the RV, the doorway of the bathroom may need to be widened to allow a wheelchair to enter and move around.
-Other changes include the installation of accessible showers or of special toilets and sinks.
-Simpler modifications include lowered medicine cabinets and mirrors, and the addition of support bars.
+Other changes include the installation of accessible showers or special toilets and sinks.
+Simpler modifications include lowered medicine cabinets and mirrors and the addition of support bars.
 Visit a local mobility specialist to assess your RV’s existing bathroom and determine how the space can be reconfigured to accommodate your needs.

 - tupungato/iStock/Getty Images